Advance care directives provide an opportunity to participate ahead of time in making medical decisions in potentially life-ending circumstances.

 Two important legal documents include the health care proxy and the living will.

-Health Care Proxy – Durable Power of Attorney for Health Care
+Health Care Proxy – Durable Healthcare Power of Attorney

 People sometimes express fear that the health care proxy might allow someone else to rush in and start making decisions.
 But the laws underlying these documents generally require that physicians make key determinations before allowing the health care proxy or agent to kick in.
 Such laws usually require that there be a terminal illness or permanent state of unconsciousness, and that two physicians make the determination.